google/oss-fuzz/docs/faq.md

 ## What if my fuzzer does not find anything?

-If your fuzz target is running for many days and does not find bugs or new coverage it, may mean several things:
+If your fuzz target is running for many days and does not find bugs or new coverage, it may mean several things:
 - We've covered all reachable code.
 In order to cover more code we need more fuzz targets.
 - The [seed corpus](new_project_guide.md#seed-corpus) is not good enough and the fuzzing engine(s) are not able to go deeper based on the existing seeds.
 Need to add more seeds.
 - There is some crypto/crc stuff in the code that will prevent any fuzzing engine from going deeper, in which case the crypto should be disabled in [fuzzing mode](http://libfuzzer.info#fuzzer-friendly-build-mode).
 Examples: [openssl](https://github.com/openssl/openssl/tree/master/fuzz#reproducing-issues), [boringssl](https://boringssl.googlesource.com/boringssl/+/HEAD/FUZZING.md#Fuzzer-mode)